NREL's Education Center Programs

 Programs for Adults

-Knowledgeable NREL volunteers lead adult programs for interested community members.
+NREL staff lead adult programs for interested community members.
 Programs include an introduction to NREL and discussions about innovations in renewable energy and energy efficiency technologies as well as campus and building tours.
 Adult programs are available at no charge.

 NREL exemplifies environmental sustainability throughout its operations.
 Visitors to our main South Table Mountain campus will learn about renewable energy and energy efficiency research, and see how the campus is demonstrating clean energy technologies, reducing waste, and eliminating atmospheric pollution.